BjornL1/to_the_list_gd2/README.md

    - On the edit item page, click on the "Rename" button.
 This will prompt the display of a rename item page.
    - Enter a name for the duplicated item and click on "Rename item".
 A message will appear, confirming the duplication.
    - A confirmation page will then be displayed, showing the name of the duplicated item along with a "Close" button.
-   - Click on the "Close" button to return to the list view.
+   - Click on the "Close" button to return to the item view.

 In the image below, you can see an example of how the item "testid" is displayed before renaming the item.